callebedrums/sea/docs/configuration.md

 		return '/' + name.uncapitalize() + '/:id/';
 	}

-This attribute define the default url for each model.
-When a new model is created, the Sea consults this attribute to define which url will be used for this model.
+This attribute define the default URL for each model.
+When a new model is created, the Sea consults this attribute to define which URL will be used for this model.

-If this attribute is setted as a function, Sea calls it passing the model name as parameter and uses the returned value as url.
+If this attribute is setted as a function, Sea calls it passing the model name as parameter and uses the returned value as URL.
 If it is a string, Sea just uses it.

 &nbsp;